 - Children are encouraged to come to the front for the Children’s Message.

 - Encourage children to participate in the service by following the worship service--singing, praying, standing with the rest of the congregation.

 - Activity bags are available for children.
 These can be found on the stand, next to the door entering the sanctuary.

-Godly Play is offered to children (Infants-Fifth Grade) at 9:45 am on Sunday.
+Godly Play is offered to Infants-Third Grade at 9:45 am on Sunday.
 The curriculum was developed by Jerome Berryman and uses a Montessori approach to encourage children to WONDER about God while becoming connected in a relationship to God.

 Godly Play® is a method of a Christian education and spiritual direction.
 The goal of Godly Play is to teach children and adults the art of using religious language and to help them become more fully aware of God’s presence in their lives.
 Through parables, sacred stories, and liturgical action, the wonder of God is opened.
 The Godly Play method focuses clearly and deeply on the child’s spirituality.
 This supports and enhances the quality of relationships in other activities for children and their families in other settings.

 One of the goals of Godly Play is to create a safe space for children where ideas, opinions, and gifts are respected.
 Because everything in the Godly Play classroom is designed for children to use and enjoy, most children look forward to visiting this sacred space.
 Children will often “wonder” aloud during the week about the meaning of the Bible stories they heard on Sunday.